BieleczkiGergo/actimoji_test/README.md

 We did this to see how the game would work overall, and get some insight into how we should plan the game.

+## Where can I access it?

+You can access this at https://bieleczkigergo.github.io/actimoji_test/index.html

+Alternatively, you can clone this repo and open the index.html in your browser.